 Practical Assessment: Students will also receive formative assessment of their practical skills within relevant practical activities.
 The practical classes might be delivered as small or large group clinical problem solving sessions, practical classes in technical/procedural skills, clinical information interpretation.

-Mid-semester test (1 hour) and final (3 hours) semester examination will test a combination of theoretical knowledge, application and practical skills.
+Mid-semester test (1 hour) and final semester examination (2 x 2 hours) will test a combination of theoretical knowledge, application and practical skills.
 Question formats that might be used include MCQs, short answers, practical tests and performance-based exams.

 The Mid-semester tests will serve to guide the students on the level of knowledge required to successfully pass the end of the semester and end of year examinations, and give them experience with the various question types.

 SubmissionIf an extension is not applied for, or not granted then a penalty for late submission will apply.
 A mark of zero will be allocated to late submitted assessment.

 Grades for your performance in this course will be awarded in accordance with the following scheme: